OffBrandGeorge/OffBrandGeorge/README.md

 - 👋 Hi, I’m @OffBrandGeorge
 - 👀 I’m interested in learning code
-- 🌱 I’m currently trying to make a small game using Unity.
+- 🌱 I’m currently trying to make a small mod for Minecraft.
-- 💞️ I’m looking to learning bits and pieces and receive help from the community.
+- 💞️ I’m looking forward to learning bits and pieces and recieve help from the community.

 <!---
 OffBrandGeorge/OffBrandGeorge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.